-A series of progressive assignments – In this course, we use a series of smaller assignments to slowly build up the portfolio piece by piece.
+A series of progressive assignments – In this course, we use a series of smaller assignments to slowly build up the portfolio, piece by piece.
 You start with just making a page.
-Then, You add a resume.
+Then, you add a resume.
 By the time the course is over, you’ll have something to be proud of.

-Reflecting on your Experiences in your Masters Program – Some of the assignments are going to ask you to think critically about your experiences to date in the masters program.
+Reflecting on your Experiences in your Master’s Program – Some of the assignments are going to ask you to think critically about your experiences to date in the Master’s program.
 This is, after all, a capstone course.
 It is designed to make you think, reflect, and synthesize across all of your course experiences.
 These will take the form of thoughtful essays that will become part of your web portfolio.

 Minimal Reading, Maximal Doing – The course is designed to have you do minimal outside reading.
 We will provide you some text to provide context, some suggestions, some food for thought.
 However, these pieces are very short, and designed to help you place the work you are doing in context, and to help you think about the bigger ideas embedded in the work.
 They may help you think about these ideas in your own teaching as well.

-There are three components to your grade.
+There are two components to your grade.